 OBS Studio

-OBS Studio can publish to the server in several ways.
+OBS Studio can publish streams to the server in several ways.
 The recommended one consists in publishing with RTMP.

 OBS Studio and RTMP